-- Identify FirstNet Agency Administrator(s) and create FirstNet Central user accounts for designated personnel. - To provide a user access to the Standard View of the Network Status Tool only, toggle on access to the Uplift Request Tool, which automatically includes access to the Standard View of the Network Status Tool. - > To provide a user access to the Advanced Network View, toggle on access to the Advanced Network View - Develop and implement policies, procedures, and training for the use of the Network Status Tool to ensure familiarity with the platforms. - Implement routine checks of the Network Status Tool as part of EOC situational awareness activities to maintain proficiency with the tool and ensure passwords remain active. - Implement a weekly log-on task to review the status of the network and check for scheduled/planned maintenance within the local jurisdiction/region. - · Leverage user guides and instructor-led training resources on FirstNet Central and the Network Status Tool by selecting the Quick Help & Tutorials link within FirstNet Central.
+- Identify FirstNet Agency Administrator(s) and create FirstNet Central user accounts for designated personnel. - To provide a user access to the Standard View of the Network Status Tool only, toggle on access to the Uplift Request Tool, which automatically includes access to the Standard View of the Network Status Tool. - To provide a user access to the Advanced Network View, toggle on access to the Advanced Network View. - Develop and implement policies, procedures, and training for the use of the Network Status Tool to ensure familiarity with the platforms. - Implement routine checks of the Network Status Tool as part of EOC situational awareness activities to maintain proficiency with the tool and ensure passwords remain active. - Implement a weekly log-on task to review the status of the network and check for scheduled/planned maintenance within the local jurisdiction/region. - Leverage user guides and instructor-led training resources on FirstNet Central and the Network Status Tool by selecting the Quick Help & Tutorials link within FirstNet Central. - Direct designated users to subscribe and receive notification alerts for unplanned network outages within the desired locations via e-mail, push notifications to the FirstNet Assist app, or SMS text message.
+Alerts can be viewed in the Advanced Network Status Tool to see more detail on the nature of the outage, sites involved, and potential impact to operations.
+To subscribe for alerts, users should select the "Manage Network Alerts" link directly below the map.